We are seeking investors to help bring this story to life, at a time when diabetes threatens more people on the planet than ever before..

 We are trying to make a movie about one of the most astonishing stories in the history of medical science: the discovery of insulin.
 Unspeakably Wonderful tells the story of how a small-town Canadian doctor set out to find a treatment for diabetes against impossible odds.
 It’s a story about friendship and rivalry, despair and triumph.
 It’s about how discoveries are made – and the extraordinary impact such discoveries can have on peoples’ lives.

-An extraordinary script from British playwright Neil Fleming www.hydrocracker.co.uk and diabetes expert Matthew Lockyer has been attracting attention all over the UK cinema world, and has been optioned by Angry Man Pictures www.angrymanpictures.com
+An extraordinary script from British playwright Neil Fleming and diabetes expert Matthew Lockyer has been attracting attention all over the UK cinema world, and has been optioned by Angry Man Pictures.

-An initial financial investment will enable the producers to approach the actor’s agents.
-This will give the agents confidence that the project has gained suitable momentum and is proceeding from development to pre-production.
-Once we have secured the actors then we can revert back to broadcasters and other financiers who have expressed an interest once we have suitable talent attached.
+An initial equity financier will enable the producers to secure the lead actors.
+Once we have secured the actors then we can revert back to broadcasters and other financiers who have expressed an interest once we have attached the talent.